Geometric realizations of Tamari interval lattices via cubic coordinates: Geometric properties

-We now have a definition of cells.
-In addition, we know that each cell contains at least $2^{n-1}$ elements.
-In this part, we show that it is possible to associate bijectively each cell to a synchronized cubic coordinate.
-Finally, we deduce a formula to compute the volume of the cubic realization. \smallbreak
+We know that each cell-wing contains at least $2^{n-1}$ cubic coordinates on the edges.
+Now, let us show that it is possible to associate bijectively each cell-wing to a synchronized cubic coordinate. \smallbreak